A new scenario for magnetar formation: Tayler-Spruit dynamo in a proto-neutron star spun up by fallback: Results

 \subsection{Time evolution of the magnetic field}

-The time series for an asymptotic rotation period $P_{\rm fin}\equiv 2\pi/\Omega_{\rm fin}=\SI{10}{ms}$ displayed in Fig.~\ref{fig:typical_case} can be split into several phases, which are illustrated by the schematics on top: \begin{itemize} \item[(i)] $B_{\phi}$ is strongly amplified during $\sim \SI{4}{s}$ due to the winding of $B_r$ while the other components stay constant.
-Since the mass accretion rate is higher in this phase, a strong spin-up is also noted. \item[(ii)] The Tayler instability develops and amplifies $\delta B_{\perp}$ during $\sim$~$\SI{8}{s}$. \item[(iii)] The axisymmetric radial field $B_r$ is generated allowing the dynamo action to occur during $\sim$~$\SI{5}{s}$.
+The time series for an asymptotic rotation period $P_{\rm fin}\equiv 2\pi/\Omega_{\rm fin}=\SI{10}{ms}$ displayed in Fig.~\ref{fig:typical_case} can be split into several phases, which are illustrated by the schematics at the top of the figure: \begin{itemize} \item[(i)] $B_{\phi}$ is strongly amplified for $\sim \SI{4}{s}$ due to the winding of $B_r$ while the other components stay constant.
+As the mass-accretion rate is higher in this phase, strong increases in the shear rate and the rotation rate are also noted. \item[(ii)] The Tayler instability develops and amplifies $\delta B_{\perp}$ for $\sim$~$\SI{8}{s}$. \item[(iii)] The axisymmetric radial field $B_r$ is generated allowing the dynamo action to occur for $\sim$~$\SI{5}{s}$.
 The azimuthal magnetic field saturates at $\sim\SI{17}{s}$, which corresponds to $\sim$~$\SI{24}{s}$ after the core bounce. \item[(iv)] The angular momentum transport by the magnetic field, which was negligible during the first $\sim$~$\SI{16}{s}$, becomes significant as the magnetic field saturates.
-This stage will be discussed in Sec.~\ref{ssec:AM}. \end{itemize} The evolution of the magnetic field is shown until the whole angular momentum is transported, i.e. when the shear rate reaches $q=0$ at $t\sim\SI{17.5}{s}$.
-Further evolution is not considered because our set of equations does not intend to describe the relaxation phase of the magnetic field that is expected at later times.
+This stage is discussed in Sect.~\ref{ssec:AM}. \end{itemize} The evolution of the magnetic field is shown until the whole angular momentum is transported, (i.e. when the shear rate reaches $q=0$) at $t\sim\SI{17.5}{s}$.
+Further evolution is not considered because our set of equations does not intend to describe either the relaxation phase of the magnetic field to a stable geometric configuration or the dynamics with very low shear where one would expect the Tayler-Spruit dynamo to stop or to act intermittently \citep{fuller2022}.